Summary: A Treatise of Human Nature (page 11)

 13.

-In effect, Hume shows that motion is inconceivable in itself, independently of the idea of a body.
-What is conceivable is the idea of a body in motion.
-Now a body is inconceivable without the idea of extent or solidity, but 'tis impossible to conceive extension, but as compos'd of parts, endow'd witho colour or solidity
+Hume shows that motion is inconceivable in itself, independently of the idea of a body in motion.
+And a body is inconceivable without the ideas of extension or solidity, yet 'tis impossible to conceive extension, but as compos'd of parts, endow'd witho colour or solidity

 14.